Drought response measures

 While the safety of our drinking quality is our priority, ongoing supply of water is critical to the well being of our region.

-We recognise that within our community water is an enabler of economic activity and growth as well as liveability.
-Many of the measures we use to ensure water supply are outlined below, and water restrictions will be top of mind for you while we are in Level 1 water restrictions.
+We recognise that within our community, water is an enabler of economic activity and growth, as well as liveability.
+Many of the measures we use to ensure a safe and reliable water supply to our community are outlined below.

 Did you know?